Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

 * :ref:`Ethernet Extension: Authentication <ethernet_configuration_authentication>`
 * :ref:`WIFI Extension: Authentication <extension_wifi_authentication>`

 Usage
 -----

-Once authentication is enabled you need to perform the :ref:`authentication handshake <llproto_tcpip_authentication>` in your program to switch the connection from non-authenticated to authenticated state.
+Once authentication is enabled you need to perform the :ref:`authentication handshake <llproto_tcpip_authentication>` in your client to switch the connection from non-authenticated to authenticated state.

 In Brick Viewer you just tick the "Use Authentication" check box on the Setup tab and enter your authentication secret before clicking connect and Brick Viewer will just work as normal.